superfly/bfaas/README.md

 # Design

-The `basher` program is installed in its own org as the `tim-basher` app.
+The `basher` program is installed in its own org as the `bfaas-worker` app.
 It accepts requests, authenticates them, and runs untrusted bash commands.
 Aside from auth, it is a normal run of the mill web server.

 The `coord` program is installed in another org (here in my `personal` org).
-It is a web server that accepts unauthenticated requests, allocates a `tim-basher` worker from a machine pool, and proxies requests to it, and frees the machine (stoppinig it down and returning it to the pool).
+It is a web server that accepts unauthenticated requests, allocates a `bfaas-worker` worker from a machine pool, and proxies requests to it, and frees the machine (stoppinig it down and returning it to the pool).
 It enforces a lifetime on all proxied requests, and cancels the request and shuts it down if the request outlives its life.
 When proxying requests, it adds an authentication header that